project01team10/population-density-checker/README.md

 <h1 align ="center">Population Density Checker</h1>
-<p align ="center">Project #1</p>

-# Population Density Checker

 ## Live Demo: https://project01team10.github.io/population-density-checker

 ## Purpose:
+Population Density Checker is a web application where the end user is able to use the checker as a guide to understanding population density.
+The user can use it in different locations for various uses such as looking up target audiences or relocation.
+Users can create accounts and log in.
+This application was built using API requests, as well as JavaScript and Tailwind for the front end.

 ## USER STORY:
-As a user
+As a user<br>
-I want to search for a specific location and see the population density in that area I want to be able to search for questions about the area
+I want to search for a specific location and see the population density in that area<br>
+I want to be able to search for questions about the area